The bachelor of social work degree program is accredited by the Council on Social Work Education.

 - An awareness of their responsibility to continue their professional growth and development, including the use of supervision appropriate to generalist practice.

 The Steve Hicks School of Social Work was established as a graduate program in 1949 and began classes in the fall of 1950 with 24 students enrolled in the Master of Science in Social Work (MSSW) program.
 Undergraduate courses in social work were first offered in 1958.
 These were incorporated into a full Bachelor of Social Work (BSW) program in the fall of 1974.

 The first BSW degree was awarded in December 1977.
 Since that time, the program has been strengthened by curriculum modifications reflecting changes in the profession and in society that have implications for beginning social work practice.

 The Steve Hicks School of Social Work also offers programs leading to the Master of Science in Social Work and the Doctor of Philosophy.
 These are described in the Graduate Catalog.

-The Steve Hicks School of Social Work Building (1925 San Jacinto Boulevard) provides space for social work classes, including classrooms equipped for distance learning and an instructional technology classroom; offices for faculty and staff; an advising center and student services area; and a student lounge.
+The Steve Hicks School of Social Work Building (1925 San Jacinto Boulevard) provides space for social work classes; offices for faculty and staff; an advising center and student services area; and a student lounge.
 The building also houses the Learning Resource Center (LRC), which has an extensive collection of social work related books, journals, and other publications partially funded by the Josleen Lockhart Memorial Book Fund.
-The LRC includes a computer laboratory for student use and provides space, equipment, and technical assistance for studying, meetings of small groups of students, viewing audiovisual materials, videotaping, and completing other skills-based learning assignments.
+The LRC includes a computer laboratory for student use and provides space, equipment, and technical assistance for studying, meetings of small groups of students, viewing audiovisual materials, video recording, and completing other skills-based learning assignments.
 The Steve Hicks School of Social Work Building also houses the Center for Social Work Research and the DiNitto Center for Career Services.